 Nikki was a few days away from graduating from the police academy.
 Through arduous work, her naval training, perseverance, and the skills poured into her by Papa and Mama Armstrong, Nikki was number two in her class academically.
 She was number one in physical training and marksmanship, due in large part to her military training.
 Nikki was number one in defensive tactics, in which she had relentlessly trained since she was fifteen, at the feet of the Old-Man and the Professor.

 The young gladiator had never been bested in battle.
 She had developed a practice of staying late after physical training to work on her skills that hadn’t been kept as sharp as she would have liked, as she went through the limited training program offered at 29 the academy.
 Nikki also took the opportunity to get some extra time on the treadmill and exercise bike.
 That was for no other reason than her addiction to running.

-Nikki Armstrong-Auntie Nikki’s Got this
+Nikki Armstrong-Auntie Nikki Got This: Episode 5